citizenos/ep_custom_inline_toolbar/README.md

-# Inline toolbar for Etherpad
+# Custom inline toolbar for Etherpad

-A simple way to add the toolbar buttons inline on the editor.
-These buttons only appear when you highlight text
+Originally based on https://github.com/ether/ep_inline_toolbar but transformed into something different.

+## TODO: Describe what it does and how it is to be used!